KSP-KOS/KOS/doc/source/structures/misc/time.rst

     Whole number of days remaining after the lst full year within the span.
     Kerbin has 426 days in a year if using Kerbin's
-    6 hour day (one fourth as much if if :attr:`Kuniverse:HOURSPERDAY` is 24 meaning the game is configured to show Earthlike days not Kerbin days.
+    6 hour day (one fourth as much if if :attr:`Kuniverse:HOURSPERDAY` is 24 meaning the game is configured to show Earth-like days not Kerbin days.

     The range of possible values could be different if you have mods